Poems about mental health & chronic pain– & despite them!

 “The Guest House” by Rumi

-A fun little factoid: this poem is included in the anthology Tools of the Trade: Poems for new doctors (Scottish Poetry Library, 2014), which was given to all graduating doctors in Scotland in 2014.
-Wish they’d do that over here!
+First, a fun little factoid : this poem is included in the anthology Tools of the Trade: Poems for new doctors (Scottish Poetry Library, 2014), which was given to all graduating doctors in Scotland in 2014.
+Wish they’d start doing that over here!
+You can also read it in The Essential Rumi.

 background is man silhouetted against a darkening sky with blue mountains behind him, overlaid with the text of Rumi's "Guest House" and "janetjay.com" on the side